traefik/traefik-helm-chart/README.md

 One can check what has changed in the [Changelog](./traefik/Changelog.md).

-:information_source: With Helm v3, CRDs created by this chart can not be updated, cf. the [Helm Documentation on CRDs](https://helm.sh/docs/chart_best_practices/custom_resource_definitions).

 :warning: Please read carefully release notes of this chart before upgrading CRDs.

 ```bash